 16.4 Exchange Rate Policies

-In a floating exchange rate policy, a country’s exchange rate is determined in the foreign exchange market.
-In a soft peg exchange rate policy, a country’s exchange rate is usually determined in the foreign exchange market, but the government sometimes intervenes to strengthen or weaken the exchange rate.
+In a floating exchange rate policy, a government determines its country’s exchange rate in the foreign exchange market.
+In a soft peg exchange rate policy, the foreign exchange market usually determines a country's exchange rate, but the government sometimes intervenes to strengthen or weaken it.
 In a hard peg exchange rate policy, the government chooses an exchange rate.
 A central bank can intervene in exchange markets in two ways.
 It can raise or lower interest rates to make the currency stronger or weaker.
-Or it can directly purchase or sell its currency in foreign exchange markets.
+It also can directly purchase or sell its currency in foreign exchange markets.
 All exchange rates policies face tradeoffs.
 A hard peg exchange rate policy will reduce exchange rate fluctuations, but means that a country must focus its monetary policy on the exchange rate, not on fighting recession or controlling inflation.
 When a nation merges its currency with another nation, it gives up on nationally oriented monetary policy altogether.